 Yet, being infused with compounds like sulphate, calcium, magnesium, bicarbonate, fluoride and metabolic acids, the water really only guarantees you severe intestinal distress.

 Another odd addition to the park is the bizarre Vajdahunyad Castle.
 Constructed for the Millennium Celebration out of cardboard (yes, cardboard), the castle was a jumble of different architectural styles, each intended to represent a different century.

 The cardboard version proved so popular that it was eventually rebuilt out of brick, so it wouldn't keep melting every time it rained.

-During the winter months, it becomes Central Europe’s largest outdoor ice rink where people can skate around on it, assuming it’s not dried up.
-Apparently, they have trouble keeping water in the pond, so it may be more accurate to call it a crater.
+During the winter months, it becomes Central Europe's largest outdoor ice rink where people can skate around on it, assuming it's not dried up.
+Apparently, the city government of Budapest Hungary have trouble keeping water in the pond, so it may be more accurate to call it a crater.

 Since no city park would be complete without an amusement park, Budapest has “one of the world's oldest roller coasters” (which sounds preferable to calling it the “world's deadliest,” I guess).

-The park also has a zoo, a zoological garden, and a transport museum full of planes, trains, and even a space capsule — who knew they had space travel back in 1896?!
+The park in Budapest Hungary also has a zoo, a zoological garden, and a transport museum full of planes, trains, and even a space capsule — who knew they had space travel back in 1896?!
 Very impressive.